Simre1/reactimate/README.md

 # Fast signals

 `fast-signals` is a library implementing the AFRP paradigm.
-It prioritizes performance at the cost of some purity.
+It prioritizes performance at the cost of some purity and also integrates some ideas from pull-based FRP.

 ## Microbenchmarks